-If the front guy or goose it struck then those following will dissipate very quickly.
-York would just keep taking out the rearmost target and bag several kills.
-He also realized in the trench warfare that if you occupy the enemy flank i.e. the side of the row, you could just keep firing as each man fell.
-Only one could fire back at a time and he just had to be quicker with the bolt and reload.
+If the front guy or goose struck, then those following will dissipate very quickly.
+York would keep taking out the rearmost target and bag several kills.
+He also realized in trench warfare that if you occupy the enemy flank, i.e., the side of the row, you could keep firing as each man fell.
+Only one could fire back at a time, and he just had to be quicker with the bolt and reload.

 The sniper was then considered sneaky.
-They were loaners in the two world wars and a sneaky loaner was looked at with great suspicion by everyone.
+They were loaners in the two world wars, and everyone looked at a sneaky loaner with great suspicion.
 The Russian snipers would take out officers and those soldiers sent out to repair or lay communication lines.
 This was extremely effective.

 War took a move to the point of sheer chill when it found that an injured soldier took many more of the enemy out of the fight.
 It put a strain on resources and caused logistical problems behind the lines.
 So the clean kill of the sniper unless on an important target was becoming unsuccessful compared with anti-personnel mines and some improvised devices.

-In the Korean war, numbers of injured soldiers increased to such an extent that the only way to deal with the casualties was to have mobile hospitals MASH.
-With the use of helicopters and medivac units, troops could be patched up and sent back much more efficiently.
+In the Korean war, the number of injured soldiers increased to such an extent that the only way to deal with the casualties was to have mobile hospitals MASH.
+With helicopters and medivac units, troops could be patched up and sent back much more efficiently.

 The Vietnam conflict was a new era in combat strategy.
 Sharpened bamboo sticks were placed in shallow holes lightly covered with shrubs.
-The weight of the soldier was enough for the pointed sticks to penetrate boot soles and flesh, ergo, out one GI.
-Put a bit of garlic or festering dung in the bamboo hollow and the infection would keep a GI in the hospital for weeks.
+The soldier’s weight was enough for the pointed sticks to penetrate boot soles and flesh, ergo, out one GI.
+Put a bit of garlic or festering dung in the bamboo hollow, and the infection would keep a GI in the hospital for weeks.

-The Viet Cong also had snipers and would purposely wound the lead soldier so as to lure others to help.
-That way he/she knew that they would kill or just injure many more.
+The Viet Cong also had snipers and would purposely wound the lead soldier to lure others to help.
+That way, they knew that they would kill or injure many more.
 American snipers found that the same was not true of the Viet Cong soldiers they shot to wound.
-Rather than risk their small platoon they would find a different route and leave their comrade to his/her own fate.
-Theirs was an ideological struggle and fanatics are not sentimental in conflict.
+Rather than risk their small platoon, they would find a different route and leave their comrade to their own fate.
+Theirs was an ideological struggle, and fanatics are not sentimental in conflict.

-The Vietnam war was a particularly difficult war to fight.
-Not only did the enemy have underground tunnels but also used neighboring Cambodia to move troops.
-Legitimately the US and allies could not use Cambodia and the frustration must have been almost unbearable for commanders.
+The Vietnam war was a tough war to fight.
+Not only did the enemy have underground tunnels, but they also used neighboring Cambodia to move troops.
+Legitimately the US and allies could not use Cambodia, and the frustration must have been almost unbearable for commanders.
 Also, how can you tell a South Vietnamese from a North Vietnamese?
-The NVA wore uniforms and were easily identified, the Viet Minh wore mostly black as did the Viet Cong and the only way to tell friend from foe at a distance was the distinctive outline of the AK rifle and extended curved magazine.
+The NVA wore uniforms and were easily identified; the Viet Minh wore mostly black, as did the Viet Cong, and the only way to tell friend from foe at a distance was the distinctive outline of the AK rifle and extended curved magazine.